isc-projects/kea/doc/sphinx/arm/hooks-stat-cmds.rst

 -  ``stat-lease6-get`` - fetches DHCPv6 lease statistics.

-The statistics commands library is part of the open source code and is available to every Kea user.
+The Statistics Commands library is part of the open source code and is available to every Kea user.

 All commands use JSON syntax and can be issued directly to the servers